Powel Crosley Jr.: Death and legacy

 Part of Crosley's Pinecroft estate, his former Cincinnati, Ohio, home, is the site of Mercy Hospitals West; however, the Franciscan Sisters of the Poor have used his mansion as a retreat since the early 1970s.
 Seagate, Crosley's former winter retreat on Sarasota Bay in Florida, is operated as an event rental facility.
 Pinecroft and Seagate have been restored and are listed in the National Register of Historic Places.
 Crosley's farm in Jennings County, Indiana, is the site of the present-day Crosley Fish and Wildlife Area; Bull Island, South Carolina, is part of the Cape Romain National Wildlife Refuge.

 WLW radio continues to operate as an AM station.
 Crosley's manufacturing plants in Richmond and Marion, Indiana, are still standing, but they no longer produce automobiles.
 In 1973 a group of Avco executives purchased the Evendale, Ohio, operation of AVCO Electronics Division, a successor to one of Crosley's business ventures, and renamed it the Cincinnati Electronics Corporation.
 The company manufactured a broad range of sophisticated electronic equipment for communications and space, infrared and radar, and electronic warfare, among others.
 Since its creation in 1973, Cincinnati Electronics has been acquired by a handful of companies, including GEC Marconi (1981), BAE Systems (1999), CMC Electronics (2001), L-3 Communications (2004–2019), and L3Harris (2019-present).

 The present-day Crosley Corporation is not connected to the original Crosley.
 An independent appliance distributor formed the current company after purchasing the rights to the name from Avco in 1976.
 Its appliances are manufactured mostly in North America by Electrolux and Whirlpool Corporation.
-Crosley-branded, top-loading washing machines are made by the Whirlpool at its plant in Clyde, Ohio.
-In 1984, Modern Marketing Concepts, one of the leading U.S. manufacturers of vintage-styled turntables, radios, and other audio electronics, reintroduced Crosley brand name for its Crosley Radio.
+Crosley-branded, top-loading washing machines are made by the Whirlpool at its plant in Clyde, Ohio.Modern Marketing Concepts, one of the leading U.S. manufacturers of vintage-styled turntables, radios, and other audio electronics, reintroduced Crosley brand name for its Crosley Radio.
+They first licensed the name from Brown-Rogers-Dixson, later buying it outright in 2000.

 Crosley's automobiles and experimental military vehicles are in the collections of several museums.
 Crosleys are also sought-after vehicles by vintage auto collectors.
 The Crosley company's Bonzo promotional items and Crosley Pup radios have become valuable as collectibles.
 A papier mâché Crosley Bonzo is on display at the Smithsonian Institution in Washington, D.C.

 The University of Cincinnati, where Crosley was a student, has named their building Crosley Tower after him.